 Hate and bias incidents are those actions by an individual or group that, while motivated by bias, prejudice or racism, do not rise to the level of a criminal offence.
 These include racial slurs, homophobic bullying, racist or offensive emails, or distributing material that endorses hate.

 Reporting hate crimes

 Research indicates that only approximately 1 in 10 hate motivated incidents are reported to police.
 Many victims of hate motivated crimes do not report their victimization to the police, for a variety of reasons, including fear of retaliation, language or cultural barriers or a perception of the importance of the incident.

 If you have been a victim of a hate motivated-crime, or have witnessed a hate-motivated crime, please report it to police and have it investigated.
 It is crucial to the safety of all citizens that all incidents of hate be investigated, in order that a strong message is sent that hate will not be tolerated in Calgary communities.

 Be an active witness.
 Often our silence signals our consent in acts of hate or discrimination.
-If you observe a hate/bias incident or crime, consider being an active witness if it's safe to do so by using your cell phone to take pictures or video of the event; taking some notes of the date and time, what was said and done; and recording suspect descriptions, including age, height, weight, clothing, tattoos, and distinguishing features.
+If you observe a hate/bias incident or crime, consider being an active witness if it is safe to do so by using your cell phone to take pictures or video of the event; taking some notes of the date and time, what was said and done; and recording suspect descriptions, including age, height, weight, clothing, tattoos, and distinguishing features.
 When safe to do so provide the information to police.